This English grammar blog post is dedicated to our business English client Dennis T., who asked about the verb “send.” Thank you, Dennis!

 tote, tart, toot

-Now repeat these tense sample sentences with proper pronunciation–
+9 sample sentences for tense: practice them aloud with proper pronunciation–

 I send many emails everyday.